 The Lament of the Land (Micah 7)

 This unusual prophecy caught the imagination of Jesus.
 He quoted a portion of it in his own prophecy of the destruction of Jerusalem (Matt.
 10:34-36, Luke 12:51-53).
-It’s outcry of the land contains an important message for us today when people and nations are once again risking spoiling their land through sin and the judgment that follows.
+It’s outcry of the land contains an important message for us today when people and nations are once again at risk of spoiling their land through sin and incurring the judgment that will follow.

 Micah spoke shortly before the devastating Assyrian conquest of the northern kingdom of Israel.
-This was the breakaway Israelite kingdom that ruled over the northern ten tribes.
-His message came at a time of political turmoil: The northern kingdom had been ruled by five rulers in the space of twenty years.
+This northern kingdom, which had broken away after the time of Solomon, ruled the northern ten tribes for two hundred years.
+But almost immediately, it began a dangerous spiritual decline.
+Micahs message came at a time of political turmoil: The northern kingdom had been ruled by five rulers in the space of twenty years.
 Two of these had ruled for less than a year, and three of them had gained the throne by murdering its former occupant.
 False prophets filled the land with false hope (Micah 3:5-7).
 And this spiritual and moral corruption was spreading south to Judah.
-But despite the judgment and destruction that Micah warns is coming, in the end God will restore his people.
+But despite the judgment and destruction that Micah warns was coming, in the end God will restore his people.

-The Lament of the Land is the climax and final chapter of Micah’s prophecy (Micah 7):
+The Lament of the Land is the climax and final chapter of the book of Micah (Micah 7):

 For I have become like the gatherings of summer fruit;